leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 const usedPriusCarPriceLookUpTable = [5000,8250,11500]
 ```

-Used cars have ranges of years, and it doesn't start at 0, which makes it very difficult to use with arrays.
-We can use a hash table, with the year as keys.
-However, we would probably have to convert the years to strings.
+Used cars have ranges of years, and it doesn't start at 0.
+These ranges make it very difficult to use with arrays.
+We can use a hash table, with the year as keys, but we would have to duplicate years from 2000 - 2009.
 It doesn't sound quite right for me, so I decided to use an indexed table with a helper function.

-In the helper function above, we transformed the ranges of years to an index.
-Then we take this index and use it to determine the corresponding logic.
+In the helper function above, we transformed the ranges of years to a more suitable value.
+Then we take this value and use it as an index to determine the corresponding value.

-There are other approaches.
-Here's one, with a different take on the helper function:
+There are other approaches, as well.
+Here's a one-liner, with duplicated years and modified to use with an indexed table:

 ```javascript
 function getYearKeyV2(carYear) {